nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 the file to reset the data.
 A new file will be created on start up.

-If the above fixes do not work please download `data.zip` from the [release page](https://github.com/AY2021S1-CS2113T-F12-3/tp/releases) again and use its contents as the `data` folder.
+If the above fixes do not work you may delete the `data` folder and use the default questions or download `topics.json` from the [releases page](https://github.com/AY2021S1-CS2113T-F12-3/tp/releases) again.

 ## 7. Glossary